-- (1) On application for the provision of municipal services the consumer deposit prescribed by council shall be paid. - (2) A guarantee in lieu of a deposit will be accepted on application for the provision of municipal services by a business in terms of the prevailing conditions determined by the Municipal Manager at the time of the application. - (3) Existing consumers moving to a new address are required to pay the prescribed consumer deposit on application for the provision of municipal services at the new address.
-Where there is no consumption of municipal services on premises, an availability fee determined by the Municipality may be raised in respect of the property concerned.

-- (4) The minimum deposit payable is determined at the time of application for a new or current service by multiplying the notified maximum demand (KVA) by tariff rate of KVA and is contained in the tariff book produced annually. - (5) The consumer deposit paid on application for the provision of municipal services must be reviewed annually and may be increased upon written notice to consumers.
-The deposit will be the equivalent of three month's charge for all municipal services supplied, however this may be increased if it is determined that the consumer is a credit risk. - (6) Deposits paid by a customer to the Municipality shall be held as a consolidated deposit and used as security for any or all amounts owed by the customer as included in the account. - (7) On termination of the supply of services the amount of the deposit less any payment due to the municipality will be refunded to an account holder, provided that payments due are less than the deposit paid, and that the account holder has provided a forwarding address. - (8) If the chief financial officer intends to increase the minimum deposit payable by the owner, then he or she shall increase the amount in the tariff book. - (9) The chief financial officer may, in respect of business premises, accept an irrevocable bank guarantee in lieu of a deposit. - (10) Deposits paid by a customer to the Municipality shall be held as a consolidated deposit and used as security for any or all amounts owed by the customer as included in the account.
+- (1) On application for the provision of municipal services the consumer deposit prescribed by council shall be paid. - (2) A guarantee in lieu of a deposit will be accepted on application for the provision of municipal services by a business in terms of the prevailing conditions determined by the Municipal Manager at the time of the application. - (3) Existing consumers moving to a new address are required to pay the prescribed consumer deposit on application for the provision of municipal services at the new address. - (4) The minimum deposit payable is determined at the time of application for a new or current service by multiplying the notified maximum demand (KVA) by tariff rate of KVA and is contained in the tariff book produced annually. - (5) The consumer deposit paid on application for the provision of municipal services must be reviewed annually and may be increased upon written notice to consumers.
+The deposit will be the equivalent of three month's charge for all municipal services supplied, however this may be increased if it is determined that the consumer is a credit risk. - (6) On termination of the supply of services the amount of the deposit less any payment due to the municipality will be refunded to an account holder, provided that payments due are less than the deposit paid, and that the account holder has provided a forwarding address. - (7) If the chief financial officer intends to increase the minimum deposit payable by the owner, then he or she shall increase the amount in the tariff book. - (8) The chief financial officer may, in respect of business premises, accept an irrevocable bank guarantee in lieu of a deposit.